-At first glance, the plans from these two carriers seem similar, ranging from 2GB data plans up to unlimited options but Boost Mobile's plans are consistently more data-focused with even its limited data plans having hotspot access.
-Cricket requires its top plan for hotspot access but it does come with a healthy 15GB portion.
-For a long time Cricket would have had an easy win in the network section but thanks to T-Mobile taking the reins at Sprint, Boost customers can now activate compatible phones on T-Mobile's network, making it a better value overall.
+Compared to Boost Mobile, Cricket Wireless has a simple selection of plans though Boost is much more generous with its data with no speed caps in place on its more extensive plans.
+Cricket requires its top plan for hotspot access, but it does come with a healthy 15GB portion.
+For a long time, Cricket would have had an easy win in the network section.
+Still, thanks to T-Mobile taking the reins at Sprint, Boost customers can now activate compatible phones on T-Mobile's network, making it a better value overall.

 All phone carriers will throttle and limit your connection in some way depending on your usage, but Cricket seems to keep a tiger grip on its customers more than most carriers, with an 8Mbps speed limit on its 2GB and 5GB plans and a 3Mbps limit on its Core Unlimited plan.
 While many people will be able to get by on these speeds, there's no denying that Cricket is going to be one of the slowest carriers around.

-Boost Mobile gives its customers much more breathing room with unlimited music streaming on its 3GB plan and speed limits only on video, music, and gaming.
-Still, you need a solid connection before you can download anything and there's no getting around that AT&T's network is larger than either the Sprint or T-Mobile network — though the differences aren't as stark as they used to be.
+Boost Mobile gives its customers a lot more options to find the perfect fit.
+Still, you need a solid connection before you can download anything, and there's no getting around that AT&T's network is larger than either the Sprint or T-Mobile network — though the differences aren't as stark as they used to be.
+T-Mobile has also taken the clear lead in 5G coverage.

 |Boost Mobile||Cricket Wireless|